youtype/boto3_stubs_docs/mypy_boto3_fms/client.md

 ### get_admin_account

-Returns the AWS Organizations master account that is associated with AWS Firewall Manager as the AWS Firewall Manager administrator.
+Returns the Organizations account that is associated with Firewall Manager as the Firewall Manager administrator.

 Type annotations for `boto3.client("fms").get_admin_account` method.